Max Purcell

+In April 2025, Purcell accepted to serve an 18-month competition ban, due to expire in June 2026, for an anti-doping rule violation.

 Professional career

 2016–2019: Early career

 In July 2016, Purcell qualified for and won the Gimcheon Challenger in South Korea against fellow Australian Andrew Whittington.
 Purcell was ranked No. 762 in the world leading into the tournament, making him the second lowest-ranked player to win an ATP Challenger title in 16 years.
 He finished the season ranked 324 in the world.

 In 2017, Purcell received a wildcard into the Australian Open doubles event, where he partnered Alex de Minaur.
 The duo lost in the opening round to Spanish pairing Guillermo García López and Pablo Carreño Busta.
 Purcell made four Futures Tour finals in 2017, claiming three titles.
 He finished the year ranked No. 277 in the world.

-2020: Grand Slam singles debut and Australian Open doubles final
+2020: Australian Open doubles final

 In January, Purcell made his Grand Slam singles debut after qualifying for the 2020 Australian Open.
 He lost to Jannik Sinner in the first round in straight sets.
 At the same tournament, he paired with Luke Saville as a wildcard in the Men's doubles, where they reached the final losing to 11th seeded pair American Rajeev Ram and Brit Joe Salisbury.
 The pair also reached their second final of the season of the 2020 Astana Open where they lost to Belgians Sander Gillé/Joran Vliegen.